dihardchallenge/dihard3workshop/_pages/presentation.md

 # Question and Answer session
 Q&A session can be conducted between presenters and audiences after the video playing with the coordination of the session chair and organizer.
 There are two modes for Q&A in Zoom Webinar:
  + **Text mode**: the audience members click the “Q&A” button to open a dialog box and can submit their questions in written form at any time during the presentation.
 The presenter can answer their questions by either text response or live audio response.
  + **Audio mode**: the audience members click the “Raise Hand” button to request the audio communication.
-The moderator will then unmute one audience memeber at a time to allow them to ask their qeustion.
+The moderator will then unmute one audience memeber at a time to allow them to ask their question.
 This mimics the Q&A period of an in person session at a conference and allows the presenter and audience to have a spoken conversation.